• Skip to primary navigation

 Jason Bailey | July 11, 2022

-Driven by a strong economic recovery and by high inflation, the state ended the year with General Fund tax revenue of $945 million more than projected.
+Driven by a strong economic recovery and by high inflation, the state ended the year with a General Fund surplus of $1.034 billion more than projected.
 These extra dollars are likely temporary, but because of House Bill 8 (HB 8) passed in the 2022 legislative session, they will trigger a permanent and expensive reduction in the individual income tax rate — Kentucky’s largest revenue source — if the General Assembly chooses to let the cut go into effect.

 Especially given concerns about a possible recession, the legislature should not shortchange future budgets and hamper the state’s ability to fund schools, health and other needs by allowing hard-to-reverse tax cuts to become law.